 On July 30, 2021, the District Court granted summary judgment in favor of DISH Network L.L.C., DISH Technologies L.L.C., Sling TV L.L.C. and Sling Media L.L.C., holding that the remaining asserted patent, the 610 patent, is invalid because it claims patent-ineligible abstract subject matter.
-Realtime Adaptive Streaming has filed a notice of appeal from that ruling.
-On January 21, 2022, the District Court granted the defendants' motion to have the case declared "exceptional," which entitles them to be awarded attorneys' fees.
+Realtime Adaptive Streaming has filed a notice of appeal from that ruling to the United States Court of Appeals for the Federal Circuit, and that appeal was fully briefed as of October 21, 2022.
+On January 21, 2022, the District Court granted the motion by DISH Network L.L.C., DISH Technologies L.L.C., Sling TV L.L.C. and Sling Media L.L.C. to have the case declared "exceptional," and on September 20, 2022, awarded them \$3.9 million in attorneys' fees.
+On October 7, 2022, Realtime Adaptive Streaming filed a notice of appeal to the United States Court of Appeals for the Federal Circuit from the exceptionality and fee award orders.
 Independently, on September 21, 2021, in connection with an ex parte reexamination of the validity of the 610 patent, an examiner at the United States Patent and Trademark Office issued a final office action rejecting each asserted claim of the 610 patent.
-On February 15, 2022, Realtime Adaptive Streaming filed a notice of appeal to the Patent Trial and Appeal Board.
+On February 15, 2022, Realtime Adaptive Streaming filed a notice of appeal Board.

 We intend to vigorously defend this case.
 In the event that a court ultimately determines that we infringe the asserted patents, we may be subject to substantial damages, which may include treble damages, and/or an injunction that could require us to materially modify certain features that we currently offer to consumers.
 We cannot predict with any degree of certainty the outcome of the suit or determine the extent of any potential liability or damages.
-Realtime Adaptive Streaming is an entity that seeks to license an acquired patent portfolio without itself practicing any of the claims recited therein
+Realtime Adaptive Streaming is an entity that seeks to license an acquired patent portfolio without itself practicing any of the claims recited therein.